 He didn’t jerk his hand away.
 Good sign.

 “It’s just, you know, remember what I was like after they were born?”

 What flashed through his mind I cannot say for sure, but it might have been the time I left the car running in the driveway while I napped with our baby girl, or the time I dumped a pile of laundry on the couch only to realize I’d washed everything with tags and hangers still on, or the time I served olives for dinner.
 Just olives.

-Oh, and my husband and I just took on the responsibility of a 40 acre farm even though we’re city kids and have NO CLUE what we’re doing.
+Oh, and Daddypotamus and I just took on the responsibility of a 40 acre farm even though we’re city kids and have no clue what we’re doing.
 So there’s that.